 - My Account

-*On this date in 1856, Timothy Fortune was born.
-He was a Black journalist and civil rights, activist.
+*On this date, in 1856, Timothy Fortune was born.
+He was a Black journalist and civil rights activist.

 Opinions from William Trotter in his publication in the Boston Guardian about the money from Tuskegee supporting too much of the Age did not help.
 Additionally, in 1907, Washington’s secret takeover of the Age eventually led to Fortune's nervous breakdown.
-In 1914 with the Age deteriorating, Washington lured Fortune back, where he remained for three years.
-He then moved on in journalism to write for papers in Philadelphia, Indianapolis, Washington D. C., and elsewhere.
+1914 with the Age deteriorating, Washington lured Fortune back, where he remained for three years.
+He then moved on to journalism to write for papers in Philadelphia, Indianapolis, Washington D. C., and elsewhere.
 He was able to regain much self-respect in the 1920s.

 He became editor of Marcus Garvey’s the Negro World in 1923.
 Timothy Fortune was considered a major spokesman for Black America before Washington’s ascent into prominence.
 He edited The World until his death in June 1928.